 It is important that all women between 25 and 64 have a cervical smear test.
 Women aged 25-49 will be offered screening every 3 years and women aged 50-64 will be offered screening every 5 years.
 If you have not had a smear in the last 3 or 5 years please make an appointment.
 The Practice Nurse provides this service and can also offer advice on Sexual Health.

 General advice and help can be sought from the Practice Nurse.

-Monday - Friday between 8.30am and 10.50am by the Healthcare Assistants.
+Monday – Friday from 8.30am by our Phlebotomist and Healthcare Assistant.
 Appointments are necessary.

 Baby Immunisation/Vaccination Clinic

-This is for routine immunisations and 6-8 week developmental checks only and is held every Tuesday from 1.30pm to 3.15pm.
-This clinic is held by a Doctor and Nurse.
+This is for routine Childhood Immunisations and is held every Tuesday from 1.30pm to 3.15pm by the Practice Nurse.

 The Health Visitor and Nursery Nurse will be available at Swinton Brookfield Centre on a Tuesday between 1.30pm – 3.30pm for weighing of your baby and general advice and support.